simonsfoundation/pipeline/README.md

 *Nextgen-pipeline* is a computational pipeline for genetic variant detection in a single sample, or in a familial cohort (typically a trio, or a quad).
 It is a full-featured, and scalable pipeline that is simple, and modular in its design.
 Almost every step in the pipeline is done via a *Makefile* (GNU make).
-These makefiles can be used on their own to accomplish common bioinformatics operations, or they can be stung together in a shell script to compose a pipeline. *Nextgen-pipeline*is well suited for processing large number of familiar cohorts, and has been used on a 205-family(685 exomes) at Simons Foundation.
+These makefiles can be used on their own to accomplish common bioinformatics operations, or they can be stung together in a shell script to compose a pipeline. *Nextgen-pipeline* is well suited for processing large number of familiar cohorts, and has been used on a 205-family (685 exomes) collection at Simons Foundation.

 ### Features
 #### From BAM files to de novo germline mutations